What is lead nurturing?

 Building relationships and becoming a trusted, familiar resource will give you a steady stream of prospects.
 As soon as these leads need a solution, they’ll know where to turn.

 Lead nurturing ensures you’re not just relying on luck and chance to build a consistent pipeline of good-fit prospects.
-If you adopt it as part of your 2023 lead generation, you’ll benefit from:
+If you adopt it as part of your lead generation strategy, you’ll benefit from:

 - A more consultative sales process,